Kieran-McGuinness/Sneaks/README.md

-# Let's Build a Full Stack Application
+# Sneaks a Full Stack E-Commerce Web Application

 - an Express web server,
 - a PostgreSQL database instance,